First: Do you need a visa to enter?

 How long can you stay without doing anything?

-After 90 days, you either need to leave Serbia or apply for a longer-stay permit (more on that below).
+Because it's a rolling 180-day window, leaving and re-entering doesn't reset a fresh 90 days.
+After your 90 days are used, you either leave Serbia or apply for a longer-stay permit (more on that below).

 - Staying in a hotel or Airbnb?
 The hotel registers you automatically.
 You don't need to do anything.